 Are you looking to cancel your Medicare benefits?
-There are certainly reasons to end coverage, such as having a better insurance plan through work or a union, but canceling Medicare benefit plans can have some serious repercussions.
-Because of this, it is very important to understand how canceling now will affect you in both the short and long term.
+There are certainly reasons to end coverage.
+You may have a better insurance plan through work or a union.
+However, canceling Medicare benefits can have some serious repercussions.
+It’s very important to understand how canceling now will affect you in both the short and long term.

 Canceling Medicare Part B